> Lamma Island - Yung Shue Wan (Banyan Bay)

 Hung Shing Yeh Beach

 Visitors may follow the signage to go from Yung Shue Wan Main street to Hung Shing Yeh Beach.
 It takes about 30-45 minutes to set off from the ferry pier.
 While roads leading to the beach are quite steep for wheelchair users, and all along are few resting place, wheelchair users should proceed according to their own strength, and would be safer if accompany by others.
 On the way to the beach are various types of trees and different stalls selling specialty products.
 Near the beach is a ramp accessed stall selling tofu pudding (bean curd pudding) where wheelchair users can go inside.
 On reaching the beach, one can enjoy the scenery of Lamma Island along the shore, and also the landmark of Lamma Island, the chimney stacks of the power station.
-This beach is provided with disabled washroom but no shower facilities.
+This beach is provided with accessible toilets but no shower facilities.
 Near the beach is a barbecue site which entrance is with steps, thus not so suitable for wheelchair users.

-From the Pier one can already see the big wind turbines of the Power Station facing the ‘three chimney stacks’ far away.
+|From the Pier one can already see the big wind turbines of the Power Station facing the ‘three chimney stacks’ far away.
 Visitors can go along the path leading to Hung Shing Ye Beach and follow the instructions towards the Lamma Winds.
-Inside the power station is an exhibition centre introducing information about wind power generation, which opens daily from 7:00am to 6:00pm.
-However, roads leading to the Lamma Winds are much steeper than that to Hung Shing Yeh Beach, which visitors should take into account of their safety.
+Inside the power station is an exhibition centre introducing information about wind power generation, which opens daily from 7:00 am to 6:00 pm.
+However, roads leading to the Lamma Winds are much steeper than that to Hung Shing Yeh Beach, which visitors should take into account of their safety.|

 Lamma Island holiday flats